kjolley/BIGSdb_documentation/curator_guide.rst

 * list - Setting this is required for the project to be listed in a page of projects linked from the main contents page.

+There are a further two option flags:

+* private - Setting this makes the project a private :ref:`user project<user_projects>`.
+You will be set as the project owner and will be the only user able to access it by default.
+You can add additional users or user groups who will be able to access and update the project data later.

+* no_quota - If set, isolates added to this project will not count against a user's quota of :ref:`private records<private_records>` (only relevant to private projects).

 Click 'Submit'.